 Taking a global perspective this extraordinary exhibition looks at climate change in the 21st century.
 It asks, what were we thinking when we kept plundering the Earth with little thought for the future and how did we not react to the warning signs sooner.

-Artists Jill Orr, Yasbelle Kerkow, Penelope Davis, Florence Tupuole, Emma Davies, George Basil Alokaka, Ella Benore Rowe, Clinton Naina and Peter Lemalu will explore the concerns and solutions to the issues of global warming.
+Artists Jill Orr, Yasbelle Kerkow, Penelope Davis, Florence Folole Tupuola, Emma Davies, George Basil Alokaka, Ella Benore Rowe, Clinton Naina, Peter Lemalu and Paul Handley will explore the concerns and solutions to the issues of global warming.

 Gallery Opening Hours: